-A traditional panzanella salad gets a summer lift with gorgeous heirloom tomatoes, cucumbers, and a simple red wine vinaigrette.
+A traditional Italian bread salad (Panzanella) gets a summer lift with gorgeous heirloom tomatoes, cucumbers, and a simple red wine vinaigrette.
 Top with fresh basil for a light and delicious Italian dinner.

 Growing up, you couldn’t pay me enough money to eat a tomato; it was just never going to happen.
 I image it was a texture thing with the pop and gush when biting into a tomato.
 And the taste.
 I was never a huge fan of the taste of tomatoes.
 Even with a sprinkle of salt, no thank you!